ssa-academy/frontend-developer-assessment/README.md

 ##### Goal

-- [ ] Recreating Mockup Desing Into Web Page
+- [ ] Recreating Mockup Design Into a Web Page

 <br>